Vonng/pigsty/docs/CONFIG.md

 ## Cluster

 Each group may represent a cluster, which could be a Node cluster, PostgreSQL cluster, Redis cluster, Etcd cluster, or Minio cluster, etc...
 They all use the same format: **group vars** & **hosts**.
-You can define cluster members with `all.children.<cls>.hosts[object]` and describe cluster with cluster parameters in `all.children.<cls>.vars[object]`.
+You can define cluster members with `all.children.<cls>.hosts` and describe cluster with cluster parameters in `all.children.<cls>.vars`.
 Here is an example of 3 nodes PostgreSQL HA cluster named `pg-test`:

 ```yaml
 pg-test:   # Group Name